intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 appointed as liaison managers to other organizations by the IAB.

 In general, a liaison relationship is most valuable when there are areas of technical development of mutual interest.
 For the most part, SDOs would rather leverage existing work done by other organizations than recreate it themselves (and would like the same done with respect to their own work).
 Establishing a liaison relationship can provide the framework for ongoing communications to
 - prevent inadvertent duplication of effort, without obstructing either organization from pursuing its own mandate;
 - provide authoritative information of one organization's dependencies on the other's work.

 It is important to note that participation in the IETF work is open to everyone, and all the working documents and RFCs are freely available to everyone without the need for a formal liaison relationship.
 Hence, in almost all cases the need for a formal relationship is mostly driven by other organizations rather than by the IETF.

 ## Changes compared to RFC4052

 This version of the document contains the following updates:

-1. Notes in the Introduction and Section 2.1 on "Liaison Relationsships" that the IETF process itself does not require a formal liaison relationship, e.g. for document access or meeting participation, and therefore the need for a formal liaison relationship of often driven by processes of the peer organization.
+1. Notes in the Introduction and Section 2.1 on "Liaison Relationships" that the IETF process itself does not require a formal liaison relationship, e.g. for document access or meeting participation, and therefore the need for a formal liaison relationship of often driven by processes of the peer organization.
-4. Statement that the "IAB acts as representative of the interests of [..] the Internet Society" has been removed.
+2. Statement that the "IAB acts as representative of the interests of [..] the Internet Society" has been removed.
-5. Role of the Liaison Representative (Section 2.3) has been removed; this role is not used in pratice.
+3. Role of the Liaison Representative (Section 2.3) has been removed sincethis role is not used in pratice.
-6. Clarifcation in section on "Liaison Communication" (now 2.3; was 2.4) that informal channels are preferred, with and without a formal liaison relationship, and further that liaison statements have no "special standing" in the IETF process.
+4. Clarifcation in section on "Liaison Communication" (now 2.3; was 2.4) that informal channels are preferred, with and without a formal liaison relationship, and further that liaison statements have no "special standing" in the IETF process.
-7. Section 4 on "Approval and Transmission of Liaison Statements" has been moved to 4053bis.
+6. Section 4 on "Approval and Transmission of Liaison Statements" has been moved to 4053bis.

 # Aspects of Liaisons and Liaison Management

 ## Formal Liaison Relationships

 A formal liaison relationship is set up when it is mutually agreeable and required for some specific purposes, as viewed by the other organization, the IAB, and the IETF participants conducting the work.
 Some potential purposes include:

 o The other organization requires a formal liaison relationship in order to provide access to their working documents or standards.

 o A formal liaison relationship is required to provide input to ongoing work at other organizations.

 o Required to participate in meetings of other organizations